interTwin-eu/itwinai/use-cases/virgo/README.md

 ```

 ## Running scaling tests

-Scaling tests have been integrated into the eurac usecase to provide timing of experiments run and ths show the power of distributed model training and itwinai.
-Refer to the following files `runall.sh , scaling-test.sh, torch_dist_final_scaling.py`.
+Scaling tests have been integrated into the eurac usecase to provide timing of experiments run and thus show the power of distributed model training and itwinai.
+Refer to the files `runall.sh and scaling-test.sh.

 Launch the scaling test: